Fabian-HC/SPL-OilUS/Quantlet 1 _ VarTransformSta/Readme.txt

 Yet since the sample of this analysis is only (N=7 (9) and T = 80), nonstationary variables might still adversely affect the regression results.'

-Keywords: 'transformation , panel-analysis, stationary'
+Keywords: 'transformation , panel-analysis, stationary, stock-price, data adjustment'

 Author: Tim Halbmann